JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Math Operations

 J1QL supports basic math operations on the return values.

-For example:
+- Supported operations include `+`, `-`, `/`, `*` and parenthesis

+- It will evaluate with normal order of operations:

+  > parenthesis -> multiplication or division -> addition or subtraction

+- The operation only works against number values.
+It will not work against strings or strings that are in the form of numbers:

+  > `'1'` will not work, has to be `1`

+Example query:

 ```j1ql
 Find (aws_db_cluster_snapshot|aws_db_snapshot) as snapshot